hit9/QuadtreePathfinding/README.md

 quadtree-pathfinding
 ====================

 May unstable before version 1.0.0!
+Still in dev!

 Hierarchical path finding on quadtree for equal-weighted 2D grid map.